Flexible Bayesian Product Mixture Models for Vector Autoregressions: Introduction

-Existing literature has largely ignored the problem of developing provably flexible non-parametric Bayesian VAR methodology to model heterogeneous multi-subject and matrix-variate data, to our knowledge.
+Existing literature has largely ignored the problem of developing provably flexible non-parametric Bayesian VAR methodology to model heterogeneous multi-subject time-series data, to our knowledge.
 Such approaches are desirable over single-subject VAR analyses in terms of being able to pool information across samples in a flexible manner that can accommodate arbitrary probability distributions.
 It also facilitates robust and reproducible parameter estimates and provides a natural foundation to conduct inferences to test for differences across samples via credible intervals, which may not be straightforward under single-subject analysis.
 Although there is some literature on parametric VAR modeling of multi-subject data, these existing approaches typically require {\it apriori} knowledge of class labels \citep{gorrostieta2013hierarchical, chiang2017bayesian, kook2021bvar}.
-Hence, they have a limited ability to accommodate heterogeneity within each class and may result in poor performance when the class labels are mis-specified due to no clear distinction between groups.
-In designing non-parametric Bayesian VAR models based on heterogeneous multi-subject data, our goal is to provide a more flexible characterisation of heterogeneity via unsupervised clustering that results in theoretical guarantees for inference on the distributions of matrix-variate data under reasonable assumptions.
-It is also desirable that the proposed methods bypasses any restrictive assumptions such as the presence of replicated samples that share fully identical sets of model parameters, which is routinely assumed in Bayesian non-parametric literature \citep{tokdar2006posterior, durante2017nonparametric}.
-However, such assumptions may not be realistic in high-dimensional applications where samples are often effectively clustered only along a subset of directions with the remaining axes being uninformative for clustering \citep{agrawal2005automatic}, or where there is reason to suspect differential clustering at different scales as in our motivating neuroimaging applications.
+Hence, they have a limited ability to accommodate heterogeneity within each class and may result in poor performance when the class labels are mis-specified due to no clear distinction between groups. { Moreover, they clearly suffer from the aforementioned pitfalls of parametric methods.}